Squadron 992: Synopsis

 By 1940, in the Second World War, 40,000 RAF personnel are in the RAF Balloon Command, created to protect urban centres and key targets such as industrial areas, ports and harbours.
 Balloons were intended to defend against Luftwaffe dive bombers attacking from heights up to 5,000 feet (1,500 m).
 The balloons forced the bombers to fly higher and into the range of concentrated anti-aircraft fire.
 A third of the balloon barrage were deployed over the London area.

-Specialized training was involved in learning about riggings, how to secure the rope ties, inflation and maintenance of the balloons that includes patching the outer skin when tears or leaks are detected.
-The entire Squadron 992 also has to be mobile and able to set up and maintain the balloons, using a converted Crossley lorry that not only carries the balloon but has the winch equipment to raise it to height.
+Specialized training was involved in learning about riggings, how to secure the rope ties, inflation and maintenance of the balloons that included patching the outer skin when tears or leaks were detected.
+The entire Squadron 992 also had to be mobile and able to set up and maintain the balloons, using a converted Crossley lorry that not only carried the balloon but had the winch equipment to raise it to height.

 In 1939, the Luftwaffe attack on the Forth Bridge in Scotland ended with Supermarine Spitfires from No. 603 RAF "City of Edinburgh" Squadron intercepting the raiders.
 During the low-level attack, the Spitfires shot down the first German aircraft downed over Britain in the war.